These days, you don’t feel like getting out of bed. So, you drag out your stressed body and endure the mornings, while

 8 Tips To Stay Productive While Anxious And Stressed

 Stress can make you less productive and drive you to burnout, and you might need to consult a medical specialist to help you out.
-However, the positive another side of the story is you can also learn from how other people handled their experiences and coped with their conditions.
+However, the other, positive side of the story is that you can also learn from how other people handled their experiences and coped with their conditions.

 We collected some of the most useful and practical tips to help you to be productive despite feeling stressed out and anxious: